ttkorhonen/e3pages/docs/design/3_wrappers.md

 └── tools
 ```

-In the above output, `${MODULE}` is the name of the EPICS module/application/library.
-For community modules, this would be a *git submodule*.
-For ESS-specific modules, it can be a normal file tree (i.e. both the wrapper and the wrapped module are controlled in the same repository).
+In the above output, `${MODULE}` is the name of the EPICS module(/application/library).
+For community modules that are version controlled with git, this would be a *git submodule*.
+For ESS-specific modules, it can be a embedded file tree (i.e. both the wrapper and the wrapped module are controlled in the same repository).

 ## Creating an e3 wrapper

-To create a wrapper, you could use *e3templateGenerator* (found in [e3-tools](https://github.com/icshwi/e3-tools)), *[cookiecutter]()*, or you could just create all the folders and the files yourself.
+To create a wrapper, you could use *e3templateGenerator* (found in [e3-tools](https://github.com/icshwi/e3-tools)), *[cookiecutter](../kb/howto/articles/4_cookiecutter_module.md)*, or you could just create all the folders and the files yourself.
 After having created the folder structure and the relevant configuration files (in `configure/`), you would generally set up the `${MODULE}.Makefile`.

 ## The `configure/` directory